-As it’s Mother’s Day soon, I thought I’d share a quick tutorial for making lavender bags.
-They’re my best sellers at craft fairs and have gone down well with my own lovely mum and mother-in-law – probably because they smell so good and are really pretty.
+I thought I’d share a quick tutorial for making lavender bags.
+They’re my best sellers at craft fairs and have gone down well with everybody who's received one as a present – probably because they smell so good and are really pretty.
 They’re truly the easiest present in the world to make and you only need teeny tiny bits of fabric.
 Here’s how I make them....

 1. Cut out two rectangles of fabric approx 16cm long x 11.5cm wide.